Philadelphia’s zombie drug ‘tranq’ already in NYC

 Art El Malik, who said he first tried fentanyl in Seattle before returning to his native Philadelphia, noticed several years ago that his drugs were turning a different shade of white or pink.

-“We would wake up, and we would be completely sick,” El Malik told PIX11 News.
+“We would wake up, and we would be completely sick,” El Malik told WPIX.
 “We’d see people walking around looking like animals, with their knuckles touching the ground.”

-El Malik’s hands are swollen to about three times above normal, and he said doctors have warned him about infection that could lead to amputation.
+El Malik’s hands are swollen to about three times the normal size, and he said doctors have warned him about infection that could lead to amputation.

 “Yeah, there is a possibility,” El Malik said.
 “A lot of my friends have lost their limbs already.”

-Sean Anderson, 44, is orginally from Delaware and said his shin recently had two holes in it, until it healed.
+Sean Anderson, 44, is originally from Delaware and said his shin recently had two holes in it before it healed.

 “Delaware’s nothing like here,” Anderson said.
 “This is a whole other world.”